- What Is the Waterfall Methodology in Project Management?

 If the waterfall model is to be executed properly, each of the phases we outlined earlier must be executed in a linear fashion.
 Meaning, each phase has to be completed before the next phase can begin, and phases are never repeated—unless there is a massive failure that comes to light in the verification or maintenance phase.

 Furthermore, each phase is discrete, and pretty much exists in isolation from stakeholders outside of your team.
 This is especially true in the requirements phase.
-Once the customer’s requirements are collected, the customers cease to play any role in the actual development of the software.
+Once the customer’s requirements are collected, the customers cease to play any role in the actual waterfall software development life cycle.

 Agile Project Management

-Agile differs greatly from waterfall in two major ways; namely in regards to linear action and customer involvement.
+The agile methodology differs greatly from the waterfall approach in two major ways; namely in regards to linear action and customer involvement.
 Agile is a nimble and iterative process, where the product is delivered in stages to the customer for them to review and provide feedback.

-Instead of having everything planned out by milestones, like in waterfall, Agile operates in “sprints” where prioritized tasks are completed within a short window, typically around two weeks.
+Instead of having everything planned out by milestones, like in waterfall, the Agile software development method operates in “sprints” where prioritized tasks are completed within a short window, typically around two weeks.

 These prioritized tasks are fluid, and appear based on the success of previous sprints and customer feedback, rather than having all tasks prioritized at the onset in the requirements phase.